 Inspect the ground under the vehicle before restarting the engine.
-If you find that liquid has leaked onto the ground, it is the fuel system has been damaged and it is in need of repair.
+If you find that fuel has leaked onto the ground, the fuel system has been damaged and is in need of repair.
 In this case, do not restart the engine.